Matching that, the years since 2006 have hardwired us into believing that we are made solely to be looked at.

 For those of us who slot into the millennial or Gen Z categories, the internet was a virtual finishing school which incrementally taught us the importance of both social class and brave faces.

-We've also, thanks to social media, grown accustomed to assumption, given the practice most undertake; executing a highlight reel of curated content over a more accurate representation.
+We've also, thanks to social media, grown accustomed to the act of assumption, given the practice most undertake – executing a highlight reel of curated content in lieu of a more accurate representation – peppers through our lives far more often than actual truth.

 The assumption that women are perennially chasing weight loss is one with which we are all familiar.